Step-by-step website hosting instructions

 3. Choose a web hosting plan

-Now that you’re up to speed on the features web hosting services offer, it’s time to choose a hosting plan to bring your website online.
-When you browse between web host’s products you'll see four main packages on offer: shared, dedicated, VPS and reseller.
-Let’s outline briefly what each of these hosting types is.
+Now that you're up to speed on the features web hosting services offer, it's time to choose a hosting plan to bring your website online.
+When you browse between various web host's products you'll see fivemain packages on offer: shared, dedicated, VPS, reseller, and managed WordPress.
+Let's outline briefly what each of these hosting types is.

 Shared website hosting